Mandate of the Regional Integration Division

 Indian Ocean Rim Association (IORA)

-The Indian Ocean Rim Association (IORA) was launched in Mauritius on 6-7 March 1997.
-The IORA Secretariat is based at Ebène, Mauritius.
-The current Secretary-General is H.E K.V.
-Bhagirath from India.
+The Indian Ocean Rim Association (IORA) was launched in Mauritius on 6-7 March 1997And its Secretariat is based at Ebène, Mauritius.
+The current Secretary-General is H.E.
+Dr Nomvuyo Nokwe from South Africa.
+The main objective of the organization is to promote the sustained growth and balanced development of the region and of the Member States.
 The Council of Ministers is the supreme authority of the IORA.

-· The members are: Australia, Bangladesh, Comoros, India, Indonesia, Iran, Kenya, Madagascar, Malaysia, Mauritius, Mozambique, Oman, Seychelles, Singapore, South Africa, Federal Republic of Somalia, Sri Lanka, Tanzania, Thailand, the United Arab Emirates and Yemen.
+· The members are: Australia, Bangladesh, Comoros, India, Indonesia, Iran, Kenya, Madagascar, Malaysia, Maldives, Mauritius, Mozambique, Oman, Seychelles, Singapore, South Africa, Federal Republic of Somalia, Sri Lanka, Tanzania, Thailand, the United Arab Emirates and Yemen.

-· The Dialogue partners are France, Japan, Egypt, China, Germany, UK and US.
+· The Dialogue partners are France, Italy, Japan, Egypt, China, Germany, South Korea, Turkey, UK and US.